Threats to Sea Turtles: Fisheries Bycatch

 Fisherman Jesus “Chuy” Lucero leads sea turtle monitoring efforts in Baja California, Mexico. © Brian J. Hutchinson

 Fisheries bycatch is one of the greatest threats to sea turtles worldwide, and yet it is a threat that remains vastly underreported, poorly quantified, and minimally addressed outside of a handful of commercial shrimp trawl and long-line fisheries.
-Our global turtle conservation community has known this all along, of course, and has been working diligently around the world to understand and quantify bycatch, set and enforce limits, and find solutions that work for the many stakeholders involved.
+Our global turtle conservation community has known this all along, of course, and has been working diligently around the world to understand and quantify sea turtle bycatch, set and enforce limits, and find solutions that work for the many stakeholders involved.

-Nicolas Pilcher
+By Nicolas Pilcher

 Guest Online Curator